DataDog/dd-agent-comp-experiments/doc/defining.md

 This file describes the mechanics of implementing components and bundles.

-This guidelines in this file are quite prescriptive, with the intent of making all components "look the same".
+The guidelines in this file are quite prescriptive, with the intent of making all components "look the same".
 This reduces cognitive load when using components -- no need to remember one component's peculiarities.
 It also allows Agent-wide changes, where we make the same formulaic change to each component.
 If a situation arises that contradicts the guidelines, then we can update the guidelines (and change all affected components).